-TKB Gloss Base (Versagel)
+TKB Gloss Base

 TKB Oil Fusion is a unique blend of emollient oils.
 It is the perfect (and easy) additive to our Gloss Base to make it more fluid and lighter on the lips.

-You can add as much or as little as you like, but we generally recommend Two Parts TKB Gloss Base to One Part TKB Oil Fusion.
+When adding TKB Oil Fusion, you can add as much or as little as you like, but we generally recommend Two Parts TKB Gloss Base to One Part TKB Oil Fusion.

 Example: 2 tablespoons TKB Gloss Base + 1 tablespoon TKB Oil Fusion.